joelkuiper/schema-bridge/README.md

   --format jsonld \
   --limit 10
 ```

-Notes on scope:

-* The profile reflects the fields currently exposed by the catalogue GraphQL schema
-* Coverage of optional Health-DCAT-AP constructs is partial
-* Some nodes are derived from identifiers alone and may lack full lexical annotation
-* The mapping should be read as provisional and incomplete

 This section is illustrative: the same pipeline can target other domains, schemas, or metadata standards by swapping profiles.